Creative Compassion Blog June 6, 2025 ©Freda Blob, Picture © Kesbedj, W.Winkfield

 The FOUR project meetings were free of charge and held monthly in the first year, and quarterly in the second year.
 The meetings were open to everyone, regardless of Focusing experience.
 Each FOUR meeting was held in person and lasted three hours.

 The FOUR workshop concept was based on Focusing and Felt Sense–based arts engagement.
-Participants were encouraged to explore what community and interconnectedness meant to them and express their Felt Sense of it through visual art, writing, movement or sound, depending on their preferred modalities.
+Participants were encouraged to explore what community and interconnectedness meant to them and express their Felt Sense through visual art, writing, movement or sound, depending on their preferred modalities.

 Although I saw myself as someone in service to others, I realized that my intention to bring Ubuntu into the daily lives of my group participants was an expression of imposing my worldview on them.
-Despite the deep emotional connection to the Ubuntu spirit experienced by the group participants during the four meetings, I had not fully embodied the true nature of Ubuntu myself.
+Despite the deep emotional connection to the Ubuntu spirit experienced by the group participants during the FOUR meetings, I had not fully embodied the true nature of Ubuntu myself.

 Appendix